julitr0/readflow/docs/readbetter_research_strategy.md

 - Understand their target market and user personas
 - Analyze their pricing strategy and business model
 - Document their technical architecture and limitations
-- Identify areas where ReadFlow can differentiate
+- Identify areas where Link to Reader can differentiate

 ### 3. **Knowledge Transfer**
-- Create comprehensive documentation for ReadFlow development
+- Create comprehensive documentation for Link to Reader development
 - Adapt their content for our competitive positioning
 - Build upon their proven concepts with our improvements
 - Leverage their user feedback and testimonials